Frequently Asked Questions

-What is the impact of the current U.S. sugar policy on American jobs?
+What is the impact of the U.S. sugar program on American jobs?

 How does the U.S. sugar program distort markets?

-The government controls domestic production by giving each sugar processor an “allotment” — it is illegal for the processor to sell more than this government dictated amount of sugar, regardless of supply and demand conditions.
-No other current U.S. farm program imposes government controls on how much of a commodity can legally be sold in the United States.
+The U.S. government controls domestic production by giving each sugar processor an “allotment” — it is illegal for the processor to sell more than this government dictated amount of sugar, regardless of supply and demand conditions.
+Essentially, the government is micromanaging the market by telling individual companies how much of their product they can make and at what cost they can sell it.